LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 [**CoreCtrl**](https://gitlab.com/corectrl/corectrl) — A FOSS GNU/Linux application that allows you to control with ease your computer hardware using application profiles.

-[**Intel_Power_Control**] (https://github.com/jmechnich/intel-power-control) - A FOSS GUI application that allows you to control integrated graphics clocks with ease.

-[**Intel-GPU-Tools**] (https://github.com/mkuoppal/intel-gpu-tools) - A set of commandline uttilities to show and debug/test integrated graphics, can show clocks, average load etc.

 ## Processors

 ### AMD